 The quickest way to change the DNS settings used by your devices is usually by changing DNS settings in your router, although annoyingly some routers (for example, the BT Home Hub) do not allow DNS server settings to be modified.
 As described below, it is still possible to change DNS settings in such cases on a device-by-device basis.

 As an example, a screen shot for the Billion 8800AXL is shown below.
 For the Billion 8800AXL, the set-up menu can be found by selecting ‘Configuration’ and ‘LAN’.
-You simply enter the IP addresses of the top two DNS servers identified from Namebench.
+You simply enter the IP addresses of the top two DNS servers you have picked.
 Generally, we advise you to enter two DNS addresses.
 In the case that a DNS look-up fails with the first DNS server, a look-up using the second (backup) server on the list will be attempted.